saririans/RetinAI/README.md

 ***

 ### Dataset Information
-This project uses the APTOS 2019 Blindness Detection dataset from Kaggle.
-In order to download the data, you must use the Kaggle API and register for the competition.
+This project uses the APTOS 2019 Blindness Detection dataset from Kaggle along with the Indian Diabetic Retinopathy Image Dataset (IDRiD).
+In order to download the APTOS data, you must use the Kaggle API and register for the competition.

 ```bash